 Place the ribs on a medium-high preheated grill, and begin basting them immediately with the sauce.

-Always making sure to end with a good baste before you pull them off the grill.
+Always make sure to end with a good baste before you pull them off the grill.
 Be sure you have coated both sides of the pork ribs, front and back, and get the char you prefer.

 Other Favorite Grilling Recipes